rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 48. View profile , edit profile, delete profile added.
 49. Middleware updated, now chose "No auth" instead of "Bearer toekn" in authorization in postman.
 50. Logout updated, all are working now, Alhamdulillah.
+51. In terminal, type point-10 above.
+52. Install winston like 51 point and add logger.ts file in utils folder.